omvyas2/ScrumBot/proposal/PROPOSAL.md

    Streamlit UI shows each story with: structured fields, quotes/timestamps, and a ranked list of suggested owners.
 PO/Scrum Master can **edit** any field, override the owner, add labels, or defer.
 One click to **export** Jira-compatible CSV (API push optional post-MVP).

 4) **Learning loop**
    After export, capture final decisions + outcomes (e.g., cycle time, reassignments) into `history`.
-Over time, tune weights (α, β, γ, δ) via a simple supervised model or bandit using observed outcomes.
+Over time, tune weights (α, β, γ, δ) via a simple supervised model using observed outcomes.

 ### Why this helps
 - **End-to-end path to action:** Not just summaries—**Scrum-structured artifacts + owner recommendations** backed by evidence and capacity.